Erio-Harrison/rs-auth-ai/README.md

 # rs-auth-ai

-A Rust-based template project by [Erio-Harrison](https://github.com/Erio-Harrison) for building applications with user authentication and AI-powered features.
-It offers a modular, extensible architecture with JWT-based authentication, OAuth (Google and Facebook), and AI integration (currently supporting Tongyi Qianwen, with easy expansion to other providers).
-The project uses MongoDB for data storage and Redis for caching/session management, designed for rapid development and scalability.
+This is a Rust-based template project created by [Erio-Harrison](https://github.com/Erio-Harrison) for developing applications with user authentication and AI-powered functionality.
+It features a modular and extensible architecture, supporting JWT-based authentication, OAuth (Google and Facebook), and AI integration (currently compatible with Tongyi Qianwen, with flexibility to add other providers easily).

+For data storage, the project originally used MongoDB (available in the [mongodb-version](https://github.com/Erio-Harrison/rs-auth-ai/tree/mongodb-version) branch) but has since migrated to PostgreSQL.
+It also utilizes Redis for caching and session management.
+Designed for rapid development and scalability, this template provides a robust foundation for building secure, AI-enhanced applications.

 ## API Documentation
 Detailed API documentation is available in: